MicrosoftDocs/azure-stack-docs/azure-stack/operator/app-service-rotate-certificates.md

 * Encryption keys used within Azure App Service on Azure Stack Hub.
 * Database connection credentials used by Azure App Service on Azure Stack Hub to interact with the hosting and metering databases.
-* Certificates used by Azure App Service on Azure Stack Hub to secure endpoints and rotation of identity application certificate in Azure Active Directory (Azure AD) or Active Directory Federation Services (ADFS).
+* Certificates used by Azure App Service on Azure Stack Hub to secure endpoints and rotation of identity application certificates in Azure Active Directory (Azure AD) or Active Directory Federation Services (AD FS).
 * System credentials for Azure App Service on Azure Stack Hub infrastructure roles.

 ## Rotate encryption keys